 - I enjoy having sex with people I hardly know

 - I’ll say anything to get what I want.

-My Kid is Above Average on the Dark Triad.
-Should I Lock Her in a Tower, Or…
+My Kid is Above Average on the Dark Triad Test.
+Should I Lock Them in a Tower, Or…

 Don’t panic.
 These tests are meant to be taken under controlled conditions and interpreted by experts.
 If you’re nervous about the results, consider reaching out to your doctor.
 But odds are your kid is not malevolent, and that his or her flirtations with the dark triad are no big deal.

-You have options, and treatment would depend largely on which areas of the dark triad your child most identifies with.
+If your kid’s scores are off the charts, it would make sense to seek the professional opinion of a therapist.
+Treatment would depend largely on which areas of the dark triad your child most identifies with.
 Talk therapy is the key way to treat Machiavellianism and narcissistic personality disorder (anxiety and depression medications can help, too).
-Psychopathy is more difficult to treat—some experts believe doing so is impossible.
+Psychopathy is more difficult to treat — some experts believe doing so is impossible.
 But progress has been made with the Decompression Model, which involves using positive reinforcement to reshape behavior.